Back to National Guide

 • Cutting back damaged plaster or plasterboard to a clean edge

-• Patching with new plasterboard, compound, or wet plaster as appropriate
+• Patching with new plasterboard (CSR Gyprock or Knauf sheeting), compound, or wet plaster as appropriate

-• Jointing tape, setting compound, and sanding to meet AS/NZS 2589 Gypsum Linings standards
+• Jointing tape, base coat and topping compound, and sanding to AS/NZS 2589:2017 Level 4 finish standard

-• A paint-ready finish (painting itself is usually a separate trade or DIY)
+• A paint-ready surface (painting is usually a separate trade or DIY)

-• Dust protection for floors and furniture in the work area
+• Dust sheeting and protection for floors and furniture in the work area

 For water-damaged areas, the quote should include checking whether the substrate behind the plaster is compromised.
+If plasterboard has absorbed water, the paper face delaminates and the gypsum core swells.
+That section needs cutting out and replacing, not just a skim over the top.
 If the source of the water has not been fixed, a responsible plasterer will flag that before starting.

 What Affects the Cost

 • Ceiling vs wall.
-Ceiling work costs more due to overhead access.
-Sagging ceilings may need sections replaced rather than patched.
+Ceiling work costs more due to overhead access and slower compound application.
+Sagging ceilings may need full sheet replacement ($50–$90/m2 installed) rather than patching.

 • Plasterboard vs lath-and-plaster.
 Inner-city terraces built before 1940 typically have lath-and-plaster walls, which require specialist repair techniques.
-Standard plasterboard patching is faster and cheaper.
+The plasterer may need to re-key plaster to the timber laths, or patch with plasterboard shaped to match the existing profile.
+Standard plasterboard patching in post-1960s homes is faster and cheaper.

 • Water damage extent.
 Surface staining is a quick fix.
 If plasterboard has swollen or delaminated, the damaged section needs cutting out and replacing.

 • Number of patches.
-A single repair carries a minimum charge.
+A single repair carries a minimum callout charge ($150–$300).
 Multiple patches across rooms are more cost-effective per patch.

 • Texture matching.
 Smooth finishes blend easily.
-Textured finishes need careful matching to avoid a visible patch line.
+Textured finishes (stipple, knockdown, orange peel) need careful matching to avoid a visible patch line.
+Some homeowners opt to skim-coat the whole wall or ceiling rather than attempt a spot-match.

 • Asbestos risk.
-Pre-1990 properties may have asbestos in plaster, textured coatings, or fibro sheets.
+Pre-1990 properties may have asbestos in flat sheets, textured coatings, or fibro cladding.
 Testing before disturbing is a legal requirement.

 A single plasterboard patch in a post-2000 apartment with good access sits toward $200.
 Multiple ceiling repairs in a pre-war terrace with lath-and-plaster, water damage, and texture matching pushes toward $1,500.

 If the damage is from an active leak, get the plumber in first.
 Patching over ongoing water damage wastes money.
-If the source is fixed and the area is dry, the repair can be scheduled at your convenience.
+If the source is fixed and the area has dried completely, the repair can be scheduled at your convenience.

 Sydney-Specific Considerations

 Sydney's inner west and inner south are dominated by pre-1940 terraces and semis.
 Marrickville, Newtown, Balmain, Glebe, and Surry Hills all have a high concentration of lath-and-plaster walls and ornate ceiling work.
-Repairing these requires a plasterer experienced with traditional techniques rather than standard plasterboard patching.
-Not all plasterers do this work, so ask before booking.
+These homes use timber laths nailed to studs with multiple coats of lime-based plaster applied over the top.
+Repairing damage to these walls requires a plasterer experienced with traditional techniques, not just standard plasterboard patching.
+The repair approach differs: re-keying loose plaster, matching lime-based compounds, and accommodating the uneven surface profiles that come with hand-applied work.
+Not all Sydney plasterers do this work, so confirm before booking.

-In apartment buildings, water damage from upstairs plumbing is one of the most common reasons for ceiling repairs.
-Ageing copper and galvanised pipes in older buildings (especially 1960s to 1980s blocks in Randwick, Bondi, and Neutral Bay) develop slow leaks that can go unnoticed until the plaster stains or sags.
+In apartment buildings across Randwick, Bondi, Neutral Bay, and the CBD, water damage from upstairs plumbing is one of the most common reasons for ceiling repairs.
+Ageing copper and galvanised pipes in 1960s to 1980s blocks develop slow leaks that go unnoticed until the plaster stains or sags.
 In strata properties, clarify whether the leak originates from common property or a neighbouring lot before arranging repairs.
-The responsibility for the plumbing fix may sit with the body corporate.
+The responsibility for the plumbing fix (and sometimes the plaster repair) may sit with the owners corporation under the strata scheme.

 Sydney's housing stock from the 1950s through 1980s often has textured ceiling finishes.
-Matching these textures on a patch repair requires skill.
-If the entire ceiling needs a consistent finish, some homeowners opt to skim-coat the whole surface rather than attempting spot matches.
+Matching these textures on a patch repair requires skill and experience.
+If the entire ceiling needs a consistent finish, skim-coating the whole surface to a smooth Level 4 or Level 5 finish is often more cost-effective than attempting spot matches across multiple patches.

 Hiring a Licensed Plasterer in NSW

-For smaller jobs under the threshold, licensing is not mandatory, but hiring a qualified tradesperson still matters for quality.
-Ask for:
+For smaller jobs under the $5,000 threshold, licensing is not mandatory, but hiring a qualified tradesperson still matters for finish quality.

-• Whether they work with lath-and-plaster (if your home predates 1960)
+• Experience with lath-and-plaster if your home predates 1960

 • Public liability insurance